nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Grind in Empyrean Section 2 with Akihiko and Mitsuru (bring Yukari if you want extra safety on Erebus)

-Grind until Lakshmi learns Ice Break, Bishamonten learns something over Diarahan, Siegfried & Odin learn all their skills
+Grind until Laksmi learns Resist Fire, Bishamonten learns something over Diarahan, & Odin learns all his skills

+Make sure you have the necessary personas to fuse Chernobog later

 Aigis should finish grinding at like level 70ish